Saroni0504/magical-movie-search/README.md

      - Budget
      - Running Time

-3. **Generating Summaries**
+3. **Extracting Additional Information**
-   - Utilizing OpenAI API to create summaries of each movie’s plot.
+   - Utilizing OpenAI API to extract additional information based on the movie plot such as:
+     - Genre
+     - Tags
+     - Summary

 4. **Generating a Dataset**
    - Compile the scraped information and the movie summaries into a structured dataset.